Avoiding malpractice and complaints; legalities and ethics regarding advertising, fees, billing

-- Do you know what constitutes "patient abandonment" that could lead to suspension of your license?
+- Do you know what constitutes "patient abandonment" that risks license suspension?

-- Can you recognize "high-risk" patients, and what would you do/not do if you were concerned someone was going to file a malpractice suit against you?
+- What would you do/not do if you were concerned someone was going to file a malpractice suit against you?

 - Informed consent and documentation: essential risk management strategies